 Our prayers are enlivened with the help of the Holy Spirit, not only can we pray in the Spirit (Eph 6:18) and in tongues, but we can present our prayer and petitions to God (Phil 4:6).
 But when we are without words, the Spirit himself prays for us.
 In this way, the help of God is never far from us.

-As we persevere with the help of the Holy Spirit, these are two areas where we can actively engage with the Spirit during times of difficulty and hard seasons.
+As we persevere with the help of the Holy Spirit, we can actively engage with the Spirit during times of difficulty and hard seasons.
 He is truly our helper.